Approx. Time Difference

 (STEP), a free service provided by the U.S. Government to U.S. citizens who are traveling to, or living in, a foreign country.

 Brazil is one of the countries with the greatest economic disparity between rich and poor.
 Crime levels are high.
 Violence and crime can occur anywhere and often involve firearms or other weapons.
-Be vigilant, particularly before and during the festive and carnival periods and after dark.
+Be vigilant, particularly before and during the festive carnival periods and after dark.

 Avoid Becoming a Victim of Crime